PixInsight/PCL/CODING_STYLE.md

          int m_x;
       };

    5.10.
-Do not use meaningless or redundant variable names in function declarations.
+Do not use meaningless or redundant variable names in function declarations, unless parameter names are required for documentation comments.

       void SetFileSize( size_type );           // right
       void SetFileSize( size_type size );      // wrong

       int EnableLogFile( bool = true );        // right
       int EnableLogFile( bool enable = true ); // wrong

+      /*!
+       * ...
+       * \param properties       Reference to an ObjectProperties structure
+       *                         where object properties will be stored.
+       *
+       * \param notifyMembers    Whether to send notification messages to ...
+       * ...
+       */
+      bool GetProperties( ObjectProperties& properties, bool notifyMembers = true ) const;   // right

    5.11.
 Use a block comment to signify the purpose of a Boolean function argument when its meaning is not obvious.
 Typically you should use formal parameter names in these comments.